Iron486/SPWLA_PDDA_SIG_machine_learning_competition/README.md

 The notebook called "Iron486_1.ipynb", is the one with the best root-mean-squared-error on test dataset.
 The file named "report_Iron486_1.pdf" is the report that includes the description of the methods and of the results obtained.
 The folder "Other_results" contains other notebooks with different implemented methodologies.
+Instead, "Iron486_1.csv" is the file with all the predicted values on the test dataset